Study eligibility for Clinical Research Network Support - FAQs

 All funding streams administered by, and research commissioned from, central government sources (eg. NHS England, NICE, Research Councils) or any branch of the NIHR, that are provided for the primary purpose of undertaking research and not intended to support infrastructure (including NHS Service Support Costs), are considered automatically eligible for NIHR CRN support.

-Studies funded by regional government awards that are intended to support local, not national, activities, including Academic Health Science Networks and Health Education England are not considered eligible, even where the activity being funded is classified as ‘research’.
+Studies funded by regional government awards that are intended to support local, not national, activities, including Academic Health Science Networks are not considered eligible, even where the activity being funded is classified as ‘research’.

 E4.
 My study is funded by a non-commercial (non profit making) organisation (e.g. a research charity).
 Is it eligible for NIHR Clinical Research Network support?